galcohavy10/BoilingSwift/README.md

 **Includes:**
 - Simple example of a `ViewController` passing data via a delegate
 - Comments explaining why we use `weak var delegate`
-- Realistic analogy: A boss (delegate) gives tasks to an intern (child object) without needing to know how the intern will do the work — as long as the intern follows the defined job description (protocol
+- Realistic analogy: A boss (delegate) gives tasks to an intern (child object) without needing to know how the intern will do the work — as long as the intern follows the defined job description (protocol).

 ---